Stuart Forster attends the annual Calgary Lilac Festival on 4th Street in the most populous city of Alberta, Canada.

 Spotting a group of police officers, also in Stetsons, I set up a photo on a street corner.

-Calgary Food trucks
+Food trucks in Calgary

+Like many Canadian cities, Calgary has a vibrant food truck scene.
 The trucks prove popular because they allow chefs to keep overheads to a minimum and focus on their strengths.

 I was drawn to one of the many food trucks parked along 4th Street and purchased a brisket sandwich.